denisa-ms/adx-analytics-fabric/docs/workshop.md

 ![alt text](assets/fabric16.png)
 ![alt text](assets/fabric17.png)
 ![alt text](assets/fabric18.png)
-* Run a KQL command to check the orders were copied into our KQL DB
+Run a KQL command to check the orders were copied into our KQL DB
 ![alt text](assets/fabric19.png)
+## Notebooks
-* Import the notebooks to generate sytnetic data from the githup repo here:
+Import the notebooks to generate sytnetic data from the githup repo here:
 [Notebooks](<https://github.com/denisa-ms/adx-analytics-fabric/tree/main/notebooks>)
 ![alt text](assets/fabric20.png)
 ![alt text](assets/fabric21.png)
 ![alt text](assets/fabric22.png)
 ![alt text](assets/fabric22-1.png)
-* In order for the notebooks to run, we will create an environment with the imported python libraries to be used when running the notebooks.
+In order for the notebooks to run, we will create an environment with the imported python libraries to be used when running the notebooks.
 ![alt text](assets/fabric25.png)
 ![alt text](assets/fabric27.png)
 ![alt text](assets/fabric28.png)
-* Connect the Notebook to the created environment
+Connect the Notebook to the created environment
 ![alt text](assets/fabric28-1.png)
 ![alt text](assets/fabric28-2.png)
-* Go to the azure portal and create a shared access policy for the event hub created in the deployment and copy it
+Go to the azure portal and create a shared access policy for the event hub created in the deployment and copy it
 ![alt text](assets/fabric28-3.png)
-* Paste the event hub connection string into the notebook to generate synthetic events
+Paste the event hub connection string into the notebook to generate synthetic events
 ![alt text](assets/fabric28-4.png)
-* Run the notebook's cells to generate "fake" impressions and clicks events and stream them to our event hubs
+Run the notebook's cells to generate "fake" impressions and clicks events and stream them to our event hubs
 ![alt text](assets/fabric28-5.png)
+## Eventstream
-* Create an eventstream to stream events from event hub to our KQL DB
+Create an eventstream to stream events from event hub to our KQL DB
 ![alt text](assets/fabric30.png)
 ![alt text](assets/fabric31.png)
 ![alt text](assets/fabric32.png)